pglet/website/blog/2022-01-11-email-sign-form-for-docusaurus-with-hcaptcha-cloudflare-pages-and-mailgun.md

 * The form must protected by CAPTCHA.
 * Double opt-in subscription process should be implemented: after submitting the form a user receives an email with a confirmation link to complete the process.

-[Pglet website](https://pglet.io) is made with [Docusaurus](https://docusaurus.io/) and hosted on [Cloudflare Pages](https://pages.cloudflare.com/).

-Docusaurus is, essentially, a React app, so we could implement any interactivity on a client side as we like.

 For CAPTCHA we are going to use [hCaptcha](https://www.hcaptcha.com/), which is a great alternative to Google's reCAPTCHA and has a similar API.

-A signup form requires some server-side processing and for that we re going to use [Functions](https://developers.cloudflare.com/pages/platform/functions) which are part of Cloudflare Pages platform.
+A signup form requires server-side processing and for that we re going to use [Cloudflare Pages Functions](https://developers.cloudflare.com/pages/platform/functions) which are part of Cloudflare Pages platform.

 For maintaining maling list and sending email messages we are going to use [Mailgun](https://www.mailgun.com/) offers great functionality, first-class API at a flexible pricing, plus we have a lot of experience with it.